How to Become an Occupational Therapist in Georgia

 Chattahoochee Technical College

 This college's campus in Austell offers an OTA associate's degree program.
 Students complete both general education and major coursework in this 94-credit program.
 Applicants will need to take prerequisites in computers and medical terminology, and the college only accepts the best qualifying students.
-Core classes cover topics in occupational therapy, psychosocial dysfunction, and human movement.
+Core classes cover topics in OT, psychosocial dysfunction, and human movement.
 Fieldwork experiences are also required.

 Darton State College

 This university, formerly known as Georgia Regents University, is located in Augusta.
-This university offers a Master of Health Science in Occupational Therapy.
+This university offers a Master of Health Science in OT.
 This program, which requires a minimum of 89 credit hours of study, includes classes in topics like movement, neuroscience, and adult evaluation.
 Students also complete several fieldwork experiences, and a research project is due near the end of the program.

 Middle Georgia State College

 Middle Georgia State College is located in Macon.
 The school was established by a merger between Macon State College and Middle Georgia College.
-It offers an Associate of Science in Occupational Therapy Assistant program that consists of two years of study.
+It offers an Associate of Science in OTA program that consists of two years of study.
 In addition to coursework, students in the program complete fieldwork and a project.
 Classes in the program cover topics like therapeutic media, pediatric practice, and adaptive techniques.

 School Comparison: At a Glance